Osaka Metro: Stations

-Technology and rolling stock
+Rolling stock

 Osaka Municipal Subway rolling stock use two types of propulsion systems.
 The vast majority of lines use trains with conventional electric motors, but the two newest lines, the Nagahori Tsurumi-ryokuchi Line and Imazatosuji Line, use linear motor-powered trains, which allow them to use smaller trains and tunnels, reducing construction costs.
-These two lines have half-height automatic platform gates installed at all station platforms, as does the Sennichimae Line, the Midosuji Line, and the Sakaisuji Line.
+These two lines have half-height automatic platform gates installed at all station platforms, as does the Sennichimae Line, the Midōsuji Line, and the Sakaisuji Line.

-Also, unlike most other rapid transit networks in Japan (but like the preceding Tokyo Metro Ginza Line [the only rapid transit line in Asia at the time], and the subsequent Marunouchi line, the early lines in Nagoya and the Blue line in Yokohama), most Osaka subway lines use a third rail electrification system for trains.
+Also, unlike most other rapid transit networks in Japan (but like the preceding Ginza Line in Tokyo [the only rapid transit line in Asia at the time], and the subsequent Marunouchi Line in Tokyo, the early lines in Nagoya and the Blue Line in Yokohama), most Osaka subway lines use a third rail electrification system for trains.
 Only three lines use overhead catenary: the Sakaisuji Line, to accommodate through services on Hankyu trackage; and the linear-motor Nagahori Tsurumi-ryokuchi and Imazatosuji Lines.
 Also unusually, all lines use standard gauge; there are no narrow gauge sections of track due to the network being almost entirely self-enclosed (although Kyoto and Kobe also have entirely standard gauge metros with through services to private railways).

+Osaka Metro's conventional rolling stock consists mainly of electric multiple units (EMUs) powered by rotary traction motors, which are used on most lines other than those equipped with linear induction motor systems.
+These trains operate on 1,435 mm standard gauge track.
+Electrification varies by route: the majority of lines are supplied with 750 V DC via a third rail, while the Sakaisuji, Nagahori Tsurumi-ryokuchi, and Imazatosuji lines use 1,500 V DC overhead catenary, enabling through-running with interconnected railway networks.
+Depending on the train series, maximum operating speeds typically fall between 70 and 80 km/h, with per-car passenger capacities generally ranging from approximately 130 to 150.